New Storm Water Requirements

 Low Impact Design Requirements for the North Coast Region

-- All new development and redevelopment projects creating or replacing 10,000 square feet or more of impervious surface require post-construction BMP implementation.
-BMP’s must:
+- All new development and redevelopment projects creating or replacing 10,000 square feet or more of impervious surface require post-construction best management practices (BMP) implementation.
+BMPs must:

 - Treat following pollutants of concern including particulate metals, pathogens, nutrients, hydrocarbons, trash, fine sediment, and other debris.